TanguyLH/Ares-app/README.md

 1. Go in backend folder
 2. Run npm i
-3. Run npm run start
+3. Run npm run start or npm run dev for florent
-4. Check in browser at localhost:8089/api/v1/health if you get a json healthcheck
+5. Check in browser at localhost:8089/api/v1/health if you get a json healthcheck

 ## Frontend
 To create a dev environment